-RS6's cost structure is primarily staff compensation and facilities related expenses which are generally paid evenly throughout the year, with the exception of staff bonuses which are paid out in June.
-For other expenses, RS6 generally has proportionally greater expenses in the first several months of the school year.
+RSSP's cost structure is primarily staff compensation and facilities related expenses which are generally paid evenly throughout the year, with the exception of staff bonuses which are paid out in June.
+For other expenses, RSSP generally has proportionally greater expenses in the first several months of the school year.
 The State Revolving Loan will have annual debt service payments.
 This debt service is deducted from the School's State Aid Apportionment for those months.
+Finally, RSSP will, where possible, match the timing of Management Fees to the receipt of revenues, allowing for an offset in the delay of receiving state funding.